 Mr. Cutsforth is an Assistant Archivist in Western History and Genealogy on Level 6.
 He has worked in other museums and archives (Colorado Fuel and Iron Archive, etc...).
-He has been in the library system for 5 years and is going on his 6th.
 He works with all the incoming material so he knows the collection as well as anyone.
 He works with everyone from staff to out-of-state researchers and answers many types of inquiries.
 Mr. Cutsforth also helps to process collections, do presentations and displays.
 He is a member of the Denver Posse of the Westerners and enjoys mainly Old West (gun fighters, Buffalo Bill's Wild West Show, etc.) and Agricultural histories.
 He loves working in Western History and Genealogy and really enjoys everyone there.

-Erin Edwards is the Acquisitions Specialist for the Western History and Genealogy Department.
+Erin Edwards a reference librarian/archivist.
 She enjoys working with people and places in the Denver area and helping them find a good home for their most prized papers and possessions.
 When she's not at the library, she enjoys spending time with her own most prized possession: her son Noah.

-Dennis Hagen is a certified archivist who manages the Libraryís 10th Mountain Division Resource Center, which is one of the largest military archives of its kind in the United States.
+Dennis Hagen is a certified archivist who manages the Library's 10th Mountain Division Resource Center, which is one of the largest military archives of its kind in the United States.

 Born in Minnesota, Dennis was raised in North Dakota and received his Bachelors Degree in Political Science from the University of North Dakota in 1968.

-Dennis obtained his Masters Degree in Library and Information Sciences from Denver University in 2004, graduating with honors as one of the programís oldest students.
-He immediately landed what he considered to be his dream job as an archivist at the Denver Public Libraryís Western History and Genealogy Department.
+Dennis obtained his Masters Degree in Library and Information Sciences from Denver University in 2004, graduating with honors as one of the program's oldest students.
+He immediately landed what he considered to be his dream job as an archivist at the Denver Public Library's Western History and Genealogy Department.

 James K. Jeffrey has been with the Denver Public Library since 1985 and genealogy collection specialist since 1988.
 He was the 2004 recipient of the P. William Filby Award for Excellence in Genealogical Librarianship from the National Genealogical Society.
 James is currently President of the Colorado Council of Genealogical Societies and active in the National Genealogical Society.
 He is passionate about connecting researchers with resources to explore their ancestors and the world in which they lived.